-Minnesota residents have several options for obtaining adequate health insurance coverage so that they have the means to cover any medical expenses that may come up.
+Minnesota residents have several options for obtaining affordable health insurance coverage so that they have the means to cover any medical expenses that may come up.
 The simplest way to obtain health insurance is to purchase a plan from one of the private Minnesota health insurance carriers in the state such as Cigna.

 ESI & Small Business Health Insurance Minnesota